 AGDA is the academic home of 60-80 students, taught by a combination of resident, visiting faculty and visiting experts involved in diplomatic practice.
 In addition, AGDA functions as a platform for thought leadership and relevant research on international relations and diplomacy in the region.
 Its research faculty provides curricular input through co-delivering some courses and engaging the students in AGDA research.
-AGDA also provides short-term executive training courses to its students and to current employees of the Ministry of Foreign Affairs and International Cooperation (MoFAIC) and others interested in diplomacy and international relations.
+AGDA also provides short-term executive training courses to its students and current employees of the Ministry of Foreign Affairs (MoFA), and others interested in diplomacy and international relations.